nazar650/FastKeySimulator-Library/README.md

 - The FastKeySim class also provides powerful tools for simulating mouse input in your C# applications.
 It allows you to perform mouse clicks, scroll the mouse wheel, move the cursor to specific screen positions, and create smooth cursor movements — all with simple and high-level method calls.

-- The MouseClick() method allows you to simulate left, right, and middle mouse button clicks.
+- The **MouseClick()** method allows you to simulate left, right, and middle mouse button clicks.
 It automatically handles both the press and release events, so Windows recognizes the action as a real physical mouse click.

-- The MouseScrollWheel() method allows you to simulate mouse wheel scrolling.
+- The **MouseScrollWheel()** method allows you to simulate mouse wheel scrolling.
 You can scroll up or down by specifying the number of steps and control the scrolling speed using a time delay.

-- The MouseSetCursorPos() method allows you to instantly move the mouse cursor to any position on the screen using absolute coordinates.
+- The **MouseSetCursorPos()** method allows you to instantly move the mouse cursor to any position on the screen using absolute coordinates.

-- The MouseShowMouse() method allows you to smoothly move the mouse cursor to a target position in multiple steps, creating a natural and human-like movement effect.
+- The **MouseShowMouse()** method allows you to smoothly move the mouse cursor by a specified number of pixels.

 ### How to use **MouseClick(string name)**
 ```csharp